UVADS/git-basics/README.md

 ## Git & GitHub in Data Science

 Data aggregation, cleaning, pipelines and ML models all rely on software in order to operate.
-Responsible software management depends
+Responsible software management depends on well-managed code, versioning, prioritizing bugs, features, and user issues.
+Further, modern platforms and infrastructure tend to favor code-driven tests, builds, deployment, and management.

+All of which is to say: Code is fundamental to our work, and only the foolish would avoid using source control.

 ## Contents

 - [**Setup**](00-setup.md)
   - Install and set up `git`
   - Authenticate `git` to GitHub
   - Basic configuration
 - [**Creating and managing a repository**](01-creating-repositories.md)
   - Create a repository locally
   - Create a repository in GitHub
   - Adding or removing collaborators
 - [**Source control basics**](02-git-basics.md)
+  - Status
+  - Add
+  - Commit
+  - Push/Pull
+  - Log
 - [**Branches, Forks, and Merges**](03-forks-branches.md)
+  - Branches
+  - Forks
+  - Fetch from Upstream
+  - Merges and Pull Requests
 - [**Issues**](04-github-issues.md)
 - [**Advanced Git/GitHub Features**](05-git-advanced.md)
+  - Stash
+  - Signing commits
+  - Reset and Revert
+  - Rebase
+  - Cherry-pick
+  - Renaming `origin`
+  - Bonus
 - [**GitHub Actions**](06-github-actions.md)